- England & Wales

 We sell other templates for businesses that sell goods via their website:

-If your business sells to businesses only (for example, if you are a wholesaler or manufacturer) then this set of terms does not contain the additional provisions for compliance with consumer selling law.
+If your business sells to businesses only (for example, if you are a wholesaler or manufacturer) then B2B website terms does not contain the additional provisions for compliance with consumer selling law.

-If you operate a standard e-commerce business, selling to consumers and/or businesses, then these terms for a retailer of any type of goods are suitable.
+If you operate a standard e-commerce business, selling to consumers and/or businesses, then use website terms for an ecommerce site.
 For example, you might sell automotive parts primarily to businesses, but also perhaps to private individuals.

-If you sell software and electronic hardware bundled together, these T&C include a licence agreement for the sale of the software as well as standard terms for the sale of the hardware.
+If you sell software and electronic hardware bundled together, website terms: sale of hardware with licensed software include a licence agreement for the sale of the software as well as standard terms for the sale of the hardware.
 This template is likely to be suitable for a manufacturer of an electronic product sells directly to end customers, or for a software developer that sells third party products with their software.

-If customers design part of the product, these terms should be used.
+If customers design part of the product, website terms: retailer of goods part designed by visitors should be used.
 For example, where customers may contribute their own artwork to be printed on products (such as mugs).

 If you are in any doubt as to which template you should choose, please contact us.